rh1111/encryption-decryption/README.md

 ### Getting Started

-It's so easy to work with PhpCrypt!
+It's so easy to work with CryptFactory!
 Just take a look at following example:

 ```
 require_once "bootstrap.php";